wg-osr/wg-osr.github.io/index.md

 - "Classless" characters but possible options for lineages, backgrounds, or something else
 - Ancestry instead of Race
 - Mork Borg's "Calender of Nechrubel"

+### "Class" System
+- Every PC starts out with a background, either randomly rolled or created.
+This does not determine who they are but where they came from.
+The player gains a bonus to non-combat checks relating to their background
+- Instead of choosing a class, a player will choose Knacks when they level up.